This week’s mentor text is the book Enormous Smallness: A Story of E.E. Cummings by Matthew Burgess.

 Enormous Smallness would make a great mentor text for many concepts.
 First – it’s always nice to find a nonfiction text that will read like a story and hold your students’ interests.
 With the requirements of common core to increase our use of nonfiction text, this would definitely be a must!
 Further, it could be used as an introduction to biographies and/or poetry.

 Second, this book has a lot of figurative language such as “…make words dance across the page…” and “…wanted his reader’s eyes to be on tiptoes too!”
 It creates the perfect opportunity to discuss the real meaning behind the figurative language.
 This book also has onomatopoeia – hum, buzz, pop, and swish.

-Finally, this book is packed full of crisp and fresh vocabulary.
-For instance you’ll see the words ‘enormous,’ ‘pursuit,’ ‘rambunctious,’ ‘enchanted’ and ‘electrified.’
-If you have to take the NWEA test, you know that the concept of oxymoron is on that test- this is the perfect introduction to that too!
+Finally, Enormous Smallness is packed full of crisp and fresh vocabulary.
+For instance, you’ll see the words ‘enormous,’ ‘pursuit,’ ‘rambunctious,’ ‘enchanted’ and ‘electrified.’
+If you have to take the NWEA test, you know that the concept of an oxymoron is on that test- this is the perfect introduction to that too!

 If teachers wanted to study the text structure of this text – chronological- that could also be done, along with taking the last page, cutting it into strips, and having students place it in the correct order on a timeline.
 You can find a variety of timeline ideas in my post 10 Engaging Ways to Create Timelines.